 - Known patients, with demographic information, resident facility, room number, and warnings.

 - Prior authorization requirements (if any), accounting for the selected patient’s current authorizations.

-- Patient’s upcoming bookings.
+- Patient’s entire call history and upcoming bookings.

 All of that information is immediately available, so that the dispatcher and the caller can fully resolve issues and conflicts within the space of a 60-second phone call.
-Once you switch to AngelTrack, your customers will begin to praise your dispatchers for being so quick.

-The two legs of each round-trip are managed together, so that a change to the outbound trip is applied equally to the return trip.
+For transports, the two legs of each round-trip are managed together, so that a change to the outbound trip is applied equally to the return trip.
 Never again will someone forget to book a return trip, or forget to update a return trip’s pickup time.
 And AngelTrack cross-checks the activation, pickup, and drop-off times between the two legs to make sure they make sense.